 To help you remember what to look for, keep the acronym F.O.A.M. in mind.
 It stands for Functionality, On-Par User Experience (UX), Analytics, and Motivation.

 Here's an infographic to help you remember!

 Best Practice #5: Your microlearning content should be used in a platform that has Functionality, On-Par experiences, Analytics, and Motivation.

-So I wrote this article (and produced the video) because I'm a content producer with ConveYour, and it's been difficult to find resources on mL.
+So we wrote this article (and produced the video) because it's been difficult to find resources on mL.
 On top of this, much of what you find is selling something.
-While I'm selling ConveYour, let me save the sale's pitch for another time.
+While we're selling ConveYour, we'll save the sale's pitch for another time.

-For now, if you'd like to see what ConveYour offers, you can try the sample below 👇.
+For now, if you'd like to see what ConveYour offers, as we already mentioned, you can try the FREE sample by signing up below 👇.